 Much to her surprise, Annie Mak discovered that the Translation programme she signed up for was far more than about converting one language into another.
 “The name ‘translation’ itself seems to suggest the mere learning of linguistic skills concerning Chinese and English.
 Interested in these languages as I was, I also wanted to acquire the knowledge of other disciplines.
 After enrolling in this programme, I find that it not only nurtures students’ language skills, but also provides captivating cultural insight and a wide range of knowledge covering many fields.
 That translation can help enrich one’s knowledge somewhat surprises me.”

-This is in agreement with the thinking behind the programme, as Prof. Lawrence Wong, Chairman of the Department of Translation, said, ‘We offer training that makes students become an all-rounder in addition to someone proficient in languages.
+This is in agreement with the thinking behind the programme, as Prof. James St. André, Chairman of the Department of Translation, said, ‘We offer training that makes students become an all-rounder in addition to someone proficient in languages.
 We aim to help students develop practical skills, critical thinking, a commitment to cultural heritage and an international outlook.
 These are the capabilities essential for our graduates, trained to be bilingual and multi-cultural talents.’

 The programme strives for a balanced coverage of theoretical and practical components.
 Theory courses present the academic aspect of translation, providing students with intellectual training for approaching translation as an academic discipline, thus nurturing their interest in pursuance of further studies in the field.
 Practical courses are offered on an exceptionally wide range of specialized areas, such as literature, arts, business, laws, social science, science and subtitling, and provide strong training in simultaneous interpreting, consecutive interpreting and court interpreting.